-Also part of the win was a recording deal with Warner Music Canada, that sees the label release his debut single Loved You Like That, a song about the one that got away, co-written by Chris Kimmerer, Josh Reedy and Brian Bunn (Thomas Rhett).
-“This song is about seeing that person you wish you still had being as happy as you wanted to make them but with someone else and wishing you could go back and do things over,” he says.
+Also part of the win was a recording deal with Warner Music Canada, that saw the label release his debut single Loved You Like That, a song about the one that got away, co-written by Chris Kimmerer, Josh Reedy and Brian Bunn.
+With over 1.5 million streams to date, “This song is about seeing that person you wish you still had being as happy as you wanted to make them but with someone else and wishing you could go back and do things over,” he says.
 “I hope people can relate to the lyrics of the song when they hear it.”

 Over the years, Kris has become at home on stage and his exciting and energetic stage presence keeps bringing fans back to see him perform.

 “Time seems to stand still and everything else in life outside of what’s happening on stage seems to disappear,” he says.
 “When I’m looking out into the crowd, seeing people signing along with the songs, I truly feel like I am doing what I supposed to be doing.”

 Something he may have never discovered had he not lost that bet.